Lemmeyg/Copypasteextension/Readme.txt

 ### Using a Preset

-1. Copy any text to your clipboard
+1. Select, then right click, any text to your webpage
-2. Right-click anywhere on a webpage
-3. Hover over **"Paste to..."** in the context menu
+2. Select {app name} in your context menu
-4. Select your preset
+3. Select the search target your want
-5. The extension will open the website and paste your clipboard content
+4. View the search results.

 ### Managing Presets